 Frequency of release: Monthly

 Geographical breakdown: Country

-The Consumer Price indices datsets contains percentage changes and weights for the CPI, CPIH, RPI and RPIJ and the components that make up these indices.
+The Consumer Price indices datasets contains percentage changes and weights for the CPI, CPIH, RPI and RPIJ and the components that make up these indices.

-Further information on Consumer Price Inflation: Includes details of the methodology used to construct the indices, brief and quick guides to inflation and articles on various aspects of the CPI, CPIH, RPI and RPIJ.
+Further information on Consumer Price Inflation: A new web page for consumer price inflation methodology was launched on 14 July 2014.
+The new page brings together details of the methodology used to construct the indices, articles, videos and infographics on various aspects of the CPI, CPIH, RPI and RPIJ.

 Consumer Prices Advisory Committee (CPAC) Homepage: This page contains links to CPAC papers covering a range of topical consumer price statistics research including the inclusion of owner occupiers' housing costs into the CPI.

 These National Statistics are produced to high professional standards and released according to the arrangements approved by the UK Statistics Authority.